dcunited001/dcunited001.github.io/_posts/2016-09-06-sepsis-the-opm-fallout-and-neo-bolshevik-plague-in-america.md

 # Ye Olde ROFL Copter

-...

-#### Other endgames include: subdued and gagged through coercion, complete subversion, suicide, "suicide", auto accident, mental incapacitation via psychological means, mental incapacitation through neurological or pharmaceutical means, some other physical incapacitation, cancer, death in general...

 That observation, as well as many others things I've seen.
 "They" never, ever had a very nice endgame planned.
 Again, whoever "they" is ... there are several factions involved in this, at odds with each other.
-Notice the attractiveness of those options above.
+Notice the attractiveness of those options below.
 They sound super fun don't they?

+#### Other endgames include: subdued and gagged through coercion, complete subversion, suicide, "suicide", auto accident, mental incapacitation via psychological means, mental incapacitation through neurological or pharmaceutical means, some other physical incapacitation, cancer, death in general...

 None of them sound appealing to someone who earnestly believes that, over the course of a decade, he got mugged on a weekly basis for a